Microwave-MVC/microwave-java-guava-scala/README.md

     $ vagrant up                          # provisions the box for the first time
     $ vagrant halt && vagrant destroy     # this will allow ubuntu-desktop to load
     * Log in with user vagrant and password vagrant
-    * Open IntelliJ and you're off!
+    * Open terminal inside ubuntu
+    $ idea-IC-14.1.1/bin/idea.sh
+    * Follow the instructions to configure IntelliJ for the first time